urgdog/urg.systems/thonks/iptables.md

 `iptables -S DOCKER-USER`
 `iptables -S DOCKER-ISOLATION-STAGE-1 `

-These will pretty much say "if you're coming from a Docker interface, and going to NOT the same Docker interface, go to stage 2". e.g.,
+These rules say, roughly: if traffic enters from a Docker bridge and is headed somewhere else, it gets flagged for stage 2 isolation. e.g.,
 <pre>
 -A DOCKER-ISOLATION-STAGE-1 -i docker0 ! -o docker0 -j DOCKER-ISOLATION-STAGE-2